YecineA/elb-authentication-cognito/README.md

 - Cognito User pool that will be used for the authentication
 - EC2 Instance with a Web server running in the Private Subnet

 **Please note that once the Stack is deployed, the content of the website is not yet restricted to authenticated user yet.
-We need to configure it first to make is restricted.**
+We need to configure it first to make it restricted.**

-To deploy the stack, you can either copy/paste following link in the CloudFormation or use the second link that will open CloudFormation in sydney region directly
+To deploy the stack, you can either copy/paste following link in the CloudFormation Console or use the second link that will open the CloudFormation console in sydney region directly

 https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Template/ELBAuthCognito.json